 - Make your Inca Trail reservations several months in advance – up to a year if you're going during peak season.
 You can only visit with a licensed agency, and spots book up quickly.

 - Choose your trekking agency carefully.
 Shop around and ask lots of questions: what you'll have to carry, how many people to a tent, how many porters for the group, if there are arrangements for special diets.
 It's worth paying more for a reputable agency that treats its porters well and respects the environment.
-We've recommended a tour we like at the end of this article.
+We've recommended a few we like at the end of this article.

 - No matter what time of year, the trail gets cold at night.
 Bring a warm sleeping bag and layer your clothes.